Kansas vs. Kentucky College Basketball Predictions & Picks - November 14

 Kansas vs. Kentucky Predictions & Picks: Spread, Total - November 14

-Tuesday's contest that pits the Kansas Jayhawks (2-0) versus the Kentucky Wildcats (2-0) at United Center should be a lopsided matchup based on our computer prediction, which projects a final score of 92-56 in favor of Kansas, who is heavily favored by our model.
-Tipoff is at 9:30 PM ET on November 14.
+Tuesday's contest between the Kansas Jayhawks (2-0) and Kentucky Wildcats (2-0) matching up at United Center has a projected final score of 90-57 (based on our computer prediction) in favor of heavily favored Kansas, so expect a one-sided matchup.
+The game will begin at 9:30 PM ET on November 14.

-Based on our computer prediction, Kansas projects to cover the 6.5-point spread in its matchup against Kentucky.
-The over/under is listed at 147.5, and the two teams are projected to go under that total.
+According to our computer prediction, Kansas projects to cover the 6.5-point spread in its matchup against Kentucky.
+The over/under has been set at 147.5, and the two sides are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!